 A full list of ancillary services and providers is available at regence.com.

 You may search for ancillary providers by visiting the provider search on the UMP Plus – UW Medicine ACN portal and clicking on “additional providers” to link through to the correct location on regence.com.
-You will receive network-level benefits for UW Medicine ACN affiliated providers as well as providers contracted with Regence.
+You will receive in-network benefits for UW Medicine ACN affiliated providers as well as providers contracted with Regence.

-You will have the same access to your medical records as you do today.
+Yes, you will have the same access to your medical records as you do today.

 If your current provider is already in the UMP Plus – UW Medicine Accountable Care Network, you do not have to do anything.
 If your provider is not part of the network, your records will not be transferred automatically.
 We recommend contacting your current provider, who will ask you to fill out a “release of information” form.
 On this form, you can indicate where you would like your records transferred.